SandroMachado/evercam-play-android/README.md

     # Checkout from Git
     git clone https://github.com/evercam/evercam-play-android.git

-## About
+## Help make it better

-The best starting point for Evercam is http://www.evercam.io/open-source
+The entire Evercam codebase is open source, see details: http://www.evercam.io/open-source

+If you have experience with Android SDK and IP cameras, we look forward to your pull requests!

-Any questions, drop us a line: http://www.evercam.io/contact
+Any questions or sugestions, drop us a line: http://www.evercam.io/contact